 Approximations all?
 It may be like this: There is no proof that a written statement put in the words of Buddha - with a lot of repetition that looks added according to ancient formula writing - is an authentic quotation.
 However, it may well express his key notion in the matter.

-Thus, authentic, verbatim quotations of Gautama Buddha do not exist that we know of, but approximations are found from antiquity, and some are translated or understood a bit differently.
-It is not so bad - but much accord across the "Buddhisms" that are around.
+Thus, authentic, verbatim quotations of Gautama Buddha hardly ever exist, but different expressions of similar thought have come down from antiquity.
+Some are translated or understood somewhat differently.
+It may not be so bad - but much accord across the "Buddhisms" that are around.
 There are these possible quotations - which may be considered renderings handed over by disciples orally, and put down in writing eventually.
 There is a sources of error there already.